Vacation Destination, 11 Fun Things To Do In Daytona Beach, Florida

 - The Ocean Deck - The music here is all live Reggae every night of the week.
 This club is very laid back.
 It is right off the beach.
 No dress code here, Nno shoes, no shirt, no problem.
 They have terrific seafood, steaks and sandwiches and even better drink specials.
 If you want to just hang out and relax in flip flops, this is the place for you.

 Froggy's Saloon - Froggy's Saloon is right in the heart of the World's Famous Daytona Bike Week on Main Street.
 Froggy's atmosphere is a bikers dream come true.
 The steady 20 hour a day party,(7am-3am) to the sound of motorcycles up and down main street almost continually.
 You won't want to miss the fun at this famous watering hole for biker central.

-So there you have just a small taste of the fun things to do when you visit Daytona Beach, Florida.
+So there you have a small taste of some of the fun things to do when you visit Daytona Beach, Florida.
 And if you haven't yet decided where to go on your vacation, well Daytona Beach, Florida is one destination you don't want to miss.